 In this illustration, the pearl of great worth represents none other than the Lord Jesus Christ.

-It was on the cruel Roman cross that the only perfect God-man who ever lived suffered, bled, and died.
-It is only through His grinding death on the cross and ultimate resurrection from the dead that the priceless pearl of salvation is available.
+It was on the cruel Roman cross that the only perfect God-man suffered, bled, and died.
+It is only through His suffering and death on the cross and then His ultimate resurrection from the dead that the priceless pearl of salvation is available.

 Nothing can be compared with this pearl.
 Only through the death and resurrection of Jesus Christ can we be assured of heaven.
 Only through Him can we find forgiveness of sins.
 He is the only one who provides true peace of mind, security, identity, and rest for our souls.